MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-validate-oem-package.md

 [!INCLUDE [Azure_Stack_Partner](./includes/azure-stack-partner-appliesto.md)]

 You can test a new original equipment manufacturer (OEM) package when there has been a change to the firmware or drivers for a completed solution validation.
-When your package has passed the test, it is signed by Microsoft.
+When your package has passed the test, it's signed by Microsoft.
 Your test must contain the updated OEM extension package with the drivers and firmware that have passed Windows Server logo and PCS tests.

 [!INCLUDE [azure-stack-vaas-workflow-validation-completion](includes/azure-stack-vaas-workflow-validation-completion.md)]